toptal/davinci-github-actions/README.md

 ## Example

 This is a simple example of using GH Actions.
-Here, we checkout this repo and execute two GH Actions:
+Here, we execute two GH Actions:
 * yarn install
 * danger check